kitmi/jacaranda/docs/src/type.md

 ## Validators and Processors Extension

 Furthermore, `@kitmi/validators` incorporates the `@kitmi/jsonv` and `@kitmi/jsonx` libraries, which introduce a series of validation and transformation operators inspired by MongoDB query operators.
-The `@kitmi/jsonv` library is utilized through the `~jsv` validator, and `@kitmi/jsonx` is applied via the `|jsx` processor within JOMS.
+The `@kitmi/jsonv` library is utilized through the `~jsv` validator, and `@kitmi/jsonx` is applied via the `|jsx` processor within JTMS.
 This integration equips `@kitmi/validators` with a robust set of validators and processors capable of not just validating data but also transforming it, thus creating a comprehensive data processing pipeline.

-## Use JOMS to Describe JOMS
+## Use JTMS to Describe JTMS

 ```yaml
 type: object,